StanfordAHA/CGRAFlowDoc/pnr/intro.md

     to the same directory as <netlist.json>
 ```

-Currently everything is implemented in Python and it is compatible with both
-Python 2 and Python 3.
-In the near future the core-part of the toolchain will
+By design, it is compatible with both Python 2 and Python 3.
+Even though the
-be implemented in C++ with Python binding.
+core part is implemented in C++, `setup.py` in the `thunder/` folder will
+automatically detect the Python environment and build Python package
+accordingly.

 ### Place for FPGA
 The placer should be able to place various FPGA placement benchmark such as